Problem Description and Possible Solution

 A whining or buzzing type noise may develop from the timing chain area caused by excess slack in the secondary timing chains.
 Nissan has issued a service bulletin (NTB09-128) regarding this issue.
 Replacement of both secondary timing chains and their tensioner shoes will be necessary to repair this concern.
 As part of this repair, the engine oil and filter should also be replaced.

-Engines Affected: 3.3L V6, 4.0L V6
+Engines affected: 2.4L 4 Cylinder, 3.3L V6, 3.3L V6 Supercharged, 4.0L V6

 I have the same problem with my 2007 Xterra.
 I have the service bulleting and have done some research and found that Nissan will cover this repair for vehicles past their warranty on a case by case basis.
 My request for repair was denied, which I obviously do not accept.
 Nissan would not disclose the reasons, but said it was many factors.
 I inferred the factors were individual based, and not based on the nature of the problem which I believe is incorrect.
 My research indicates this is an extremely pervasive problem which should have been a recall.
 I believe this warrants a Class Action Lawsuit which I will be looking into the next few days.
 I appreciate any inputs that will assist in this effort.